 Kelsey Arnold is the Marketing and Communications Specialist for the Department of Civil and Environmental Engineering.
 She manages and oversees the department marketing efforts as well as department outreach.
 Kelsey holds a Bachelor's degree in Journalism and Technical Communication from Colorado State University and a Bachelor's degree in Geoscience with an emphasis on Operational Meteorology from Mississippi State University.
-During her free time, Kelsey enjoys aerial fitness, bowling, hiking, curling, & spending time with her husband; Sean, Lab Mix; Missy, and Tuxedo Cat; Westley.
+During her free time, Kelsey enjoys traveling, aerial fitness, bowling, hiking, cooking, & spending time with her husband; Sean, Lab/Chow Mix; Missy, and Tuxedo Cat; Westley.

 Mark Bryant is our department’s technician and safety officer.
 His days are filled with not only helping staff and faculty with projects and research, but he is constantly working with our students on their research.
 He ensures that all research projects and tests are done efficiently, effectively and safely.